-Top inspirational UK speakers to boost PRIDE and inclusion in the workplace
+Top Inspirational UK speakers to boost PRIDE and inclusion in the workplace

 The list includes Olympic icons Nicola Adams and Kate Richardson-Walsh, former pro-swimmer turned TV presenter Mark Foster, and Matt Lindley, one of the UK’s first openly gay RAF pilots.

-The survey, compiled by Champions Speakers, Britain’s largest keynote speakers agency, is based on feedback from audiences across the country.
+The survey, compiled by Champions Speakers, Britain’s leading speakers agency, is based on feedback from audiences across the country.

 The timing of the poll couldn’t be more relevant, coinciding with Pride Month, which takes place every June.